Understanding augmented analytics

 Your company’s augmented analytics journey may just be beginning, but it’s one well worth taking.
 Consider the advantages of using augmented BI tools:

 - Improved decision making.
 Augmented analytics helps businesspeople take greater ownership of data analytics and generate actionable insights.
-Consolidating specific metrics, key performance indicators (KPIs), and other information into customized data dashboards and reports makes complex data more comprehensible.
+Consolidating specific metrics, key performance indicators (KPIs), and other information into customised data dashboards and reports makes complex data more comprehensible.
 In addition, data storytelling enables natural-language narratives that further contextualize the data with graphs and charts.

 - Data democratization.
 When more people from across departments get involved in data analytics, data literacy increases.
-Over time, the organizational culture shifts.
+Over time, the organisational culture shifts.
 More teams become comfortable working with data and collaborating to create business value with it.

 - Faster data preparation.
 The process of creating data sets needed to build, test, and train ML models is streamlined through augmented data preparation.
-Prompted by recommendations tailored to their project requirements, users can choose and consolidate data sets; clean, format, and enrich data sets; and find new data sets to further optimize ML models.
+Prompted by recommendations tailored to their project requirements, users can choose and consolidate data sets; clean, format, and enrich data sets; and find new data sets to further optimise ML models.